bjoydeep/causal-analytics/README.md

 ## Introduction

 When we explain a complex concept in white board, we draw some circles and arrows joining them.
 That in effect is a DAG (direct acyclic graph) - assuming there are no closed cycles.
-That is quintessence way to express domain knowledge.
+That is the quintessential way to express domain knowledge.
 We can take a DAG and:

 1. store it as a __Knowledge Graph__ in a Graph DB with some kind of data
 1. convert it to a __Bayesian Network__ by adding the Conditional Probability Distribution (CPD) to it